 The Board of Directors has an Audit Committee, a Compensation Committee and a Nominating and Governance Committee.
 Each of these committees operates under a written charter adopted by the board.
 Copies of these charters are available on our website at www.marchex.com.
-The Board of Directors held five meetings and took action by written consent on nine occasions during the fiscal year ended December 31, 2014.
+The Board of Directors held six meetings and took action by written consent on nine occasions during the fiscal year ended December 31, 2015.
 Each of the standing committees of the board held the number of meetings indicated below.
-During the last fiscal year, each of our directors attended at least 75% of the total number of meetings of the board and all of the committees of the board on which such director served held during that period.
-Directors are encouraged to attend our annual meetings of stockholders.
-All of our directors attended last year's annual meeting.
+During the last fiscal year, each of our directors attended at least 75% of the total number of meetings of the board and committees of the board on which such director served during that period.
+We encourage director representation at our annual meetings of stockholders.
+Our Executive Chairman, Executive Director and Chair of our Audit Committee attended last year's annual meeting.

-The following table sets forth the three standing committees of the board, the members of each committee, the number of meetings held by each committee and committee action taken by written consent during the 2014 fiscal period:
+The following table sets forth the three standing committees of the board, the members of each committee, the number of meetings held by each committee, and the number of committee actions taken by written consent during the 2015 fiscal period:

-Nominating and
+Name of Director Audit Compensation Nominating and Governance

-Name of Director Audit Compensation Governance
+Dennis Cline Member Member

-Dennis Cline Member Member Member
+Anne Devereux-Mills Member Chair

-Anne Devereux-Mills Member Chair Member
+Nicolas Hanauer Member

-Nicolas Hanauer Chair
+Ian Morris Member Chair

 M. Wayne Wisehart Chair Member

-Number of Meetings 8 4 4
+Number of Meetings 8 5 4

-Action by Written Consent 3 5 0
+Action by Written Consent 3 10 1